Robert Kett

 Kett was the fourth son of Thomas Kett, of Forncett, Norfolk and his wife Margery.
 He is thought to have been a tanner, but he certainly held the manor of Wymondham in Norfolk.
 With his brother William he led the men of Wymondham in their quarrel with John Flowerdew, the father of Edward Flowerdew.
 They tore down the enclosure fences Flowerdew had erected on the Hethersett common, and having thus come into prominence, Kett headed the men of Norfolk when they rose in rebellion in 1549 owing to the hardships inflicted by the extensive enclosures of common lands and by the general policy of Edward Seymour, 1st Duke of Somerset, then Lord Protector.
 A feast held at Wymondham in July 1549 developed into a riot and gave the signal for the outbreak.
 Leading his followers to Norwich, Kett formed a camp on Mousehold Heath, where he is said to have commanded 16,000 men, introduced a regular system of discipline, administered justice and blockaded the region.
 The 29 clauses of the Petition survive, and the petition is below.
-It is notable in reflecting the language of the new religion, in line with the Lord Protector's inclinationsm and in its carefully diplomatic format of requesting changes.
+It is notable in reflecting the language of the new religion, in line with the Lord Protector's inclinations and in its carefully diplomatic format of requesting changes.
 Broadly speaking, the clauses seek: